codecat555/scaffold/README.md

 ### *Makefile.post*

-This file contains the *make* rules used to the project's configuration file templates, create the virtual systems required and to handle any additional tasks like firewall changes.
+This file contains the *make* rules used to transform the project's configuration file templates, create the virtual systems required and to handle any additional tasks like firewall changes.

 Typically, this file is *included* at the bottom of the project's makefiles, after everything else has been defined.

-Any definitions in the project's make files which appear after *Makefile.post* is included may override (redefine) the definitions from that file.
+Any definitions in the project's make files which appear after *Makefile.post* is included may override the definitions from that file.